yukikitayama/leetcode-python/README.md

     (V - 2) paths, appended by (V - 3), ..., and * V comes from each path added to the stack taking O(V) space (?, need
     review).

+## Minimum spanning tree

+- **Spanning tree** is a subgraph in a graph where all the vertices are connected with the minimum number of edges.

+- **Minimum spanning tree** is a spanning tree with the minimum total edge weight.

+- Spanning tree is in an undirected graph, and minimum spanning tree is in a weighted undirected graph.
+Those graphs could have multiple (minimum) spanning trees.

+- **Cut** is a partition of vertices in a graph into two disjoint subsets.
+  - Cut has **crossing edges** which connect a vertex in one disjoint subset with another vertex in the other disjoint subset.
+  - Among the crossing edges, if you choose the edge with the smallest weight, it belongs to minimum spanning tree.
+This is called **cut property**.

+### Kruskal's algorithm

+An algorithm to make a minimum spanning tree of a weighted undirected graph.

+#### Algorithm
+1. Sort a list of edges in the ascending order by weight.
+2. Add an edge in the order to minimum spanning tree.
+   - Skip the current edge if it makes a cycle.
+3. Repeat until N - 1 edeges are added.
+   - N - 1 because, if it's more than N - 1, it has too many edges to be spanning tree.

+#### Complexity
+Time is O(E * logE), because sorting edges take O(E * logE), and for each edge, checking whether two vertices belong to the same connected component take O(E * &alpha;(V)), so O(E * logE + E * &alpha;(V)) = O(E * logE).

+Space is O(V), because it needs union find data structure to keep track of the root of every vertex.

 ## Disjoint set
 Disjoint set = union-find.
 The goal is 1. to find whether two vertices share a common ancestor, and 2. connect two vertices.
 Disjoint set is optimized by implementing union by rank and path compression.
 Implementation of Disjoint set